Mason WordPress

 Caching on the Mason WordPress Platform

-When a user requests a web page from your Mason WordPress platform website, there are three places where your website content could be cached:
+When a user requests a web page from your Mason WordPress platform website, there are two places where your website content could be cached:

 • in the web browser